-The Office of Disability Services also adheres to the mandates outlined in the Americans with Disabilities Act of 1990 which ensures that reasonable accommodations are provided to all individuals with disabilities.
+The Office of Disability Services also adheres to the mandates outlined in the Americans with Disabilities Act of 1990, ADA Amendment Act of 2008, NC Senate Bill 866, and the Higher Education Opportunities Act.

-Federal law prohibits RCC from requesting information regarding an individuals' disability admissions application; therefore, it is the responsibility of the student to contact the Office of Disability Services to disclose his/her disability and to request services.
+Federal law prohibits RCC from requesting information regarding an individuals' disability on the admissions application; therefore, it is the responsibility of the student to contact the Office of Disability Services to disclose his/her disability and to request services.
 In order to request services, the following procedures need to be followed: